briandfoy/briandfoy.github.io/_posts/2020-11-28-neil-degrasse-tyson-is-not-a-scientist.md

 And this is where Tyson shows his lack of scientific rigor, curiosity, and ethical behavior.
 Like many working scientists, there's doing Science, the 9-to-5 job, and then there's clocking out and being a normal human with all of the foibles, biases, and laziness that Tyson attributes to the hoi polloi.
 Behold, a man!

-Three things form the fundamentals of philosophy, which is the precursor to science (Tyson is a Ph.D—a Doctor of Philosophy), and that are at issue here:
+Three things form the fundamentals of philosophy, which is the precursor to science (Tyson is a Ph.D—a Doctor of Philosophy) and that are at issue here:

 * What do I know?
 * How do I know it?